• Home

 Here's a re-cap of the other 3 biscotti recipes I tried last year.
 One was very basic, the other had add-ins but no fat, and the third was a butter-based gingerbread biscotti.

 The basic, no-nut, no-fruit version was a gingerbread biscotti from allrecipes.
-It was very good and kind of "middle of the road".
-It wasn’t very hard, but rather crisp and tight crumbed -- almost like eating a very thick, ginger flavored melba toast.
-It stayed fresh for a few weeks.
+This one's very good and kind of "middle of the road".
+It is not very hard, but rather crisp and tight crumbed -- almost like eating a very thick, ginger flavored melba toast.
+It stays fresh for a few weeks.

-The Gingerbread Biscotti from Fine Cooking Magazine was crunchy, packed with robust holiday flavors and stayed fresh for at least 3 weeks.
-I loved it.
+The Gingerbread Biscotti from Fine Cooking Magazine is crunchy, packed with robust holiday flavors and stays fresh for at least 3 weeks.

 Susan at Cookie Scoop has a good recipe too.
 Hers calls for butter, which adds a nice flavor and makes the cookies easier to eat without dunking.
 The butter version may not stay fresh quite as long as the oil or fat free versions.